What Lies Below (Fringe): Reviews

 "What Lies Below" received mixed reviews from television critics.
 The A.V.
 Club contributor Emily VanDerWerff graded the episode with a B−, explaining that despite some nice moments, it was "an episode of the show that started out utterly predictably, continued along an utterly predictable path and yet somehow got fairly enjoyable by the end just through sheer force of will on the part of the cast."
-IGN's Ramsey Isler also found the episode average and predictable, as it lacked "much of the quintessential storytelling elements that, once upon a time, made this one of the best shows on TV."
+IGNs Ramsey Isler also found the episode average and predictable, as it lacked "much of the quintessential storytelling elements that, once upon a time, made this one of the best shows on TV."
 Like many other critics, Isler thought the episode was too similar to The X-Files, and gave it 7.0/10.
 TV Squad columnist Jane Boursaw thought Walter discovering a cure was a little far-fetched, and wished Broyles was a greater part of the show.
 Television Without Pity gave the episode a B+.

 Andrew Hanson from the Los Angeles Times thought it was a really good episode, and even wished it could have been turned into a movie, were Fringe to get into filmmaking.
 Josh Wigler of MTV thought it was a "pretty cool" mystery-of-the-week, and "while not quite as strong as when the mythology is in full gear, 'What Lies Below' was nonetheless a compelling hour of television."
 He was however bothered that there was no further information about the parallel universe.
 UGO Networks writer Alex Zalben compared "What Lies Below" to the similarly plotted The X-Files episode "Ice".
 Zalben concluded, "Though both episodes are very good, 'Ice' is one of the best X-Files hours ever, perfectly channeling – but not ripping off – John Carpenter's The Thing."